varnikaattri4/health_insurance_premium_prediction/README.md

 ## Project Overview

 Health insurance premiums are influenced by factors such as age, BMI, smoking status, and family size.
-The objective of this project is to analyze these factors and develop machine learning models capable of accurately predicting insurance charges.
+The objective of this project was to analyze these factors and develop machine learning models capable of accurately predicting insurance charges.

 The project compares multiple regression algorithms and evaluates their performance using standard regression metrics.